Added to 52 cookbooks

 Enjoy how to make Panchamrut recipe with detailed step by step photos and video.

-- Heat the oil in a broad non-stick pan, add the mustard seeds and cumin seeds.
+- Heat the oil in a broad non-stick pan and add the mustard seeds.

-- When the seeds crackle, add the asafoetdia and capsicum and sauté on a medium flame for 2 minutes.
+- When the seeds crackle, add the curry leaves and sauté on a slow flame for 10 seconds.

-- Add the coconut, chilli powder, turmeric powder and cook on a medium flame for 1 minute.
+- Add the turmeric powder and sauté on a slow flame for 10 seconds.

-- Add the peanut-sesame powder and ¾ cup of water, mix well and cover and cook on a medium flame for 6 to 8 minutes, while stirring occasionally.
+- Add the tamarind pulp, chilli powder, raisins, cashewnuts, jaggery and 1/4 cup of water, mix well and cook on a medium flame for 2 minutes or till the jaggery melts.

-- Add the jaggery, tamarind pulp, salt and ¼ cup of water, mix well and cook on a medium flame for 2 minutes, while stirring occasionally.
+- Add the peanut powder, dry coconut, sesame seeds powder and ½ cup of water, goda masala and salt, mix well and cook on a medium flame for 1 to 2 minutes or till the mixture comes to a boil.

 REGISTER NOW If you are a new user.